What Is Moxibustion?

 Those who have been diagnosed by the TCM doctor as having excess ‘heat’ in the body and women who are having their menstruations should not undergo moxibustion.
 Pregnant women should undergo moxibustion with care.
 You should inform your therapist if you are pregnant so he or she can be more careful with your treatment.

 You can do moxibustion at home, but you have to be very careful as you can burn yourself with the moxa heat in the process.
 Hence, it is best that you use indirect moxibustion, as it allows some space between the burning moxa cones or sticks and your skin.
-Also, find a room with good ventilation, and get ready a lighter or candle to light your moxas, a small jar of dry sand, a cup of water and scissors and something like a metal cigar tube to extinguish the fire and ashes.
-Also get an ashtray or a container for the hot ashes.
+Also, find a room with good ventilation, and get ready a lighter or candle to light your moxas, a small jar of dry sand, a cup of water and scissors and fire/ash extinguishing tools such as a metal cigar tube.
+Also get some ash disposal containers.

 That said, it is still best if you can have it done professionally by a trained and certified Chinese medicine practitioner or acupuncturist.